jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_commandline.md

 Use the -Credential parameter to specify User / Password details as per the connection type.
 For Add-Connection, where the -Credential parameter is not specified, Windows authentication (using Diagnostic Server credentials) is assumed.

-The -Credential parameter requires a PSCredential object, which is a PowerShell built-in object.
+The -Credential parameter requires a PSCredential object, which is a Powershell built-in object.

-It can be used via a temporary variable (preferrable if you want to add many connections) as per:
+It can be used via a temporary variable (preferable if you want to add many connections) as per:

 ```
 $c = $(get-credential)